IanFinlayson/exploring-cs/chapter04.md

 do with it.
 To be able to use a variable, you need to know what type it has.

-For example, you probably have a first name like \"Anne\", and a last name, like \"Smith\".
+For example, you probably have a first name like "Anne", and a last name, like "Smith".
 In Python, these are called *strings*.
-You can do some things with strings like join them together, to get \"Anne Smith\".
+You can do some things with strings like join them together, to get "Anne Smith".
 Or see how many letters they have.
-Other things don\'t make sense to do with strings.
-For example, you can\'t subtract strings --- that just doesn\'t make any sense.
+Other things don't make sense to do with strings.
+For example, you can't subtract strings --- that just doesn't make any sense.

 You also have a birth year, like 1998.
 You can do different things with that piece of information.
 For example, you *can* subtract it from other